 Making a change in your diet for any reason — whether to lose weight, gain muscle, or improve a health condition — isn’t the easiest thing to do.
-Not only because you may not be 100 percent certain how to adapt your eating pattern — How do I get enough protein if I eat more plants?
-How much fat should I have at a meal?
-Would going gluten-free be best for me? — but because when you’re only accountable to yourself, it’s easy to fall off your plan.
+You may not be 100 percent certain how to adapt your eating pattern — How do I get enough protein if I eat more plants?
+Would going gluten-free be best for me?
+Plus, when you’re only accountable to yourself, it’s easy to fall off your plan.

 That’s where a registered dietitian or nutritionist comes in.
 Seeing someone trained in nutrition, and who has experience helping others with your particular concerns (e.g., sports nutrition or diabetes prevention), can help you meet your goals and ensure that your eating plan is in fact healthy.

-But confusion over what differentiates a dietitian from a nutritionist can make it hard to know who to consult.
-And then there are professionals who call themselves holistic nutritionists.
+Not exactly.
+And confusion over what differentiates a dietitian from a nutritionist can make it hard to know who to consult.
+To make things even more complicated, there are also professionals who call themselves holistic nutritionists.

 The titles registered dietitian (RD) and registered dietitian nutritionist (RDN) are interchangeable.
 And you can trust that anyone bearing either credential has a thorough background in nutrition education.
 In order to become a dietitian, you must meet specific requirements, including: